kaciLiang/dsci510_finalproject_Kexuan_Liang/README.md

 ## AI Usage

-I used Claude (Anthropic) as a coding assistant during this project.
+I used Claude as a coding assistant during this project.
 I designed the overall project structure, selected datasets, and conducted all analysis and interpretation independently.

 AI assistance was used for:
 - implementing the Google Drive download function (`download_from_drive`)